Welcome International Students

 UC Santa Cruz Summer Session has an open enrollment policy and is available to all international students.
 You can spend five or 10 weeks living and learning on our 2,000-acre campus nestled in the redwood forest overlooking the Pacific Ocean and the Monterey Bay.

-- Coming from a school or university outside the United States.
+- Coming from a high school or university outside the United States.

 To attend, you will need to obtain F-1 or J-1 student visa or be currently in the U.S. holding F-1 or J-1 student status.
 To maintain full-time status, you need to take a minimum of five credits in either one or both sessions.
 Here is a more detailed explanation on F-1 and J-1 student status.